 There you have it—a guide to help you get started with your pillar page content strategy.
 What do you think?
 Will this strategy help you gain more qualified leads?
 If you’ve already started creating pillar content on your website, what kinds of results have you seen so far?
 We’d love to hear from you.
 Comment below!

 If you need help with your content marketing or developing a stronger SEO strategy, Blue Frog is here to help.
 Contact us anytime.
-We have offices in Denver, Huron, and Des Moines and work with clients across the US.
+We have offices in Huron, Ohio and Des Moines, Iowa and work with clients across the US.
 Schedule a free consultation with us to get started!